 “Not only do the [Zach Rules] books discuss problems most youngsters have, they also give concrete strategies for solving them.”—Growing Book by Book

 “Zach’s feelings are widely recognizable and will be familiar to readers.
 McKee’s brightly colored digital illustrations . . . do a good job of supporting the text and helping to teach the material.
 [T]his new series is a useful tool for teaching valuable skills.”—Kirkus Reviews

 “The Zach Rules series does an impressive job covering the issues of anger and frustration—and the consequences that come with acting on them—in child-friendly terms.
 These books are a must-read for parents, educators, grandparents, and anyone who cares about helping young people become responsible, resilient, and compassionate human beings.
 I highly recommend this series.”—Barbara Coloroso, best-selling author of Kids Are Worth It!
 Giving Your Child the Gift of Inner Discipline

 “Zach does rule—these books are fun!
 They make important life skills easy to understand and do, and kids will get such a kick out of Zach, they won’t even know they’re learning.”—Dr. Michele Borba, parenting expert and author of No More Misbehavin’ and The Big Book of Parenting Solutions

 “William Mulcahy’s Zach Gets Frustrated offers great tips and tools for coping with and overcoming frustration.
 I wish I had this when I was a kid!”—Trudy Ludwig, best-selling author of Better Than You

-Download the Frustration Triangle worksheet from the book.
+Download the teacher’s guide and a worksheet from the book.